GET 50% OFF any Yousician plan – available only on our website! Claim your discount here >

 Tapping

 Tapping is one of those guitar-playing techniques that every guitarist wants to master from day one, whether they admit it or not.
-And we admit, pulling off an intense tapping solo with the guitar is an impressive feat.
+And we admit, pulling off an intense tapping solo on the guitar is an impressive feat.
 Tapping involves using both of your hands on the fretboard.

 What’s the difference between guitar tabs and sheet music?